Sodium Hydrogen Carbonate

 This process occurs by reacting sodium chloride with carbon dioxide and ammonia in water.
-Calcium carbonate is used in this reaction as the source of carbon dioxide and by-product calcium oxide is used to separate ammonia from the ammonium chloride.
+Calcium carbonate is used in this reaction as the source of carbon dioxide, and by-product calcium oxide is used to separate ammonia from ammonium chloride.
 Another source of carbon dioxide is from dry ice.
 The reaction is:

 NaCl(aq) + NH3(aq) + CO2(s) + H2O → NH4Cl(aq) + NaHCO3(s)

 In the food industry, sodium bicarbonate is commonly used as a starter.
 Sodium bicarbonate reacts with a small amount of acid, such as vinegar or buttermilk, because it forms bubbles that will make the dough in the dough soft and bright.
-The mixture of sodium bicarbonate and acid can be used as a rising agent as a yeast substitute.
+The sodium bicarbonate and acid mixture can be used as a rising agent as a yeast substitute.
 Another use of sodium bicarbonate is to produce effervescent salt and beverages.